Plan Your Visit

 Know Before You Go

 The Greater Cleveland Aquarium is committed to your health and ours, learn more about what we are doing to keep you safe.
 Advance reservations are required while we are currently limiting daily attendance so that you can get up-close views of the animals without having to get close to other guests.
-Masks are requested for unvaccinated guests, required for unvaccinated team members and welcomed for everyone.
+Masks are strongly encouraged for all and required for unvaccinated team members.

 What to Expect During Your Visit